StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static bool Backend.OpenXR.ExtEnabled(string extensionName)` — This tells if an OpenXR extension has been requested and successfully loaded by the runtime.
 This MUST only be called after SK.Initialize.
   - `extensionName` — The extension name as listed in the OpenXR spec.
 For example: "XR_EXT_hand_tracking".
   - returns — If the extension is available to use.
+  - Example: see `Backend.OpenXR.ExtEnabled` in StereoKit-docs-reference.md
 - `static TDelegate Backend.OpenXR.GetFunction(string functionName)` — This is basically `xrGetInstanceProcAddr` from OpenXR, you can use this to get and call functions from an extension you've loaded.
 This uses `Marshal.GetDelegateForFunctionPointer` to turn the result into a delegate that you can call.
   - `functionName` —
   - returns — A delegate, or null on failure.
+  - Example: see `Backend.OpenXR.GetFunction` in StereoKit-docs-reference.md
 - `static IntPtr Backend.OpenXR.GetFunctionPtr(string functionName)` — This is basically `xrGetInstanceProcAddr` from OpenXR, you can use this to get and call functions from an extension you've loaded.
 You can use `Marshal.GetDelegateForFunctionPointer` to turn the result into a delegate that you can call.
   - `functionName` —
   - returns — A function pointer, or null on failure.
 You can use `Marshal.GetDelegateForFunctionPointer` to turn this into a delegate that you can call.
 - `static void Backend.OpenXR.RequestExt(string extensionName)` — Requests that OpenXR load a particular extension.
 This MUST be called before SK.Initialize.
 Note that it's entirely possible that your extension will not load on certain runtimes, so be sure to check ExtEnabled to see if it's available to use.
   - `extensionName` — The extension name as listed in the OpenXR spec.
 For example: "XR_EXT_hand_tracking".
+  - Example: see `Backend.OpenXR.RequestExt` in StereoKit-docs-reference.md
 - `static void Backend.OpenXR.SetHandJointScale(float scaleFactor)` — This sets a scaling value for joints provided by the articulated hand extension.
 Some systems just don't seem to get their joint sizes right!
   - `scaleFactor` — 1 being the default value, 2 being twice as large as normal, and 0.5 being half as big as normal.